7.3K

 Episodes

 The TSET Better Health Podcast is your go-to source for everything related to tobacco, health, fitness and community.
-Join us each month as we cover topics like health care in rural communities, mental health and tobacco use, childhood obesity and prevention, farmers markets, our Healthy Living Program grants and grantees, and more.
-You can find us on our website at tset.ok.gov/podcast or anywhere you listen to podcasts.
-Please follow our Facebook page for updates.
+Join us as we cover topics like health care in rural communities, mental health and tobacco use, childhood obesity and prevention, farmers markets, TSET grantees and more.
+You can find us on our website at ok.gov/tset/podcast or anywhere you listen to podcasts.
+Full transcripts for each episode are available on our website to support accessibility for all listeners.
 Welcome to Better Health!

 Episodes